consiglionazionaledellericerche/jscontact-tools/README.md

 1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

-2. A card (i.e. vCard, xCard, jCard) is converted into a JSCardGroup object if it includes a KIND property set to `group`, otherwise into a JSCard object.
+2. A card (i.e. vCard, xCard, jCard) is converted into a JSCardGroup object if it includes a MEMBER property, otherwise into a JSCard object.

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) are matched.

-4. An unmatched property is converted into a topmost JSCard/JSCardGroup member with prefix `ietf.org/rfc6350`
+4. An unmatched property is converted into a topmost JSCard/JSCardGroup member with prefix `ietf.org/rfc6350`.
+The following unmatched properties are considered:
+    GENDER
+    CLIENTPIDMAP
+    XML

+5. An unmatched parameter is converted into a topmost JSCard/JSCardGroup member with prefix `ietf.org/rfc6350/<vCard Property Name>`.
+The following unmatched parameters are considered:
+    GROUP
+    PID
+    SORT-AS (only for vCard N property)
+    CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-5. An extension property is converted into a topmost JSCard/JSCardGroup member with prefix defined by the configuration property `extensionPrefix`.
+6. An extension property is converted into a topmost JSCard/JSCardGroup member with prefix defined by the configuration property `extensionPrefix`.

-6. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.
+7. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.

-7. Default values for the configuration properties are:
+8. Default values for the configuration properties are:

     -  `extensionsPrefix = "extension/"`
     -  `cardToValidate = true`

-8. Where a language is required to represent a localization and the language is not specified, `en` is used by default.
+9. Where a language is required to represent a localization and the language is not specified, `en` is used by default.

-9. Regardless of their positions inside the card, properties mapped as Anniversary objects appear in the following order:
+10. Regardless of their positions inside the card, properties mapped as Anniversary objects appear in the following order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-10. Regardless of their positions inside the card, properties mapped as PersonalInfo objects appear in the following order:
+11. Regardless of their positions inside the card, properties mapped as PersonalInfo objects appear in the following order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-11. Regardless of their positions inside the card, properties mapped as online Resource objects appear in the following order:
+12. Regardless of their positions inside the card, properties mapped as online Resource objects appear in the following order:

     1. SOURCE
     2. IMPP